A11yhacks/Wayfindr_Raspberry_Pi/documentation/readme.md

 ##Setting up a Pi:

 These steps assume that you have a working Raspbian install & you are reasonably familiar with how it operates.
 Steps 1, 2 and 3 should be completed before you carry out the steps in the "planning a root" section.
-Steps 5 & 6 should only be performed when you are happy with your root & you have modified hunt.py to work with your setup.
+Steps 5 & 6 should only be performed when you are happy with your root & you have modified wayfindr.py to work with your setup.

 1. Copy the 3 .py files to a sensible location.
 2. For debugging during the planning root sections we highly recommend you connect the Pi to a wireless network.
 3. Run the following commands to install dependencies:
   1. `sudo apt-get update`
   2. `sudo apt-get install python-bluez`
+  3. `sudo apt-get install flite`
 4. Copy all of the sounds into the directory in step 1.
-5. We now need to make hunt.py run when the Pi boots.
+5. We now need to make wayfindr.py run when the Pi boots.
 To do this run `sudo raspi-config` Choosing options 3 then b4.
 6. Edit `/home/pi/.config/lxsession/LXDE-pi/autostart` Where pi is the name of your user account.
 You will need to `sudo` to modify this file.
-Add `*/usr/bin/sudo python /home/pi/hunt.py`.
+Add `*/usr/bin/sudo python /home/pi/wayfindr.py`.

 ##Planning a root: